| Appendix 5: Articles

 and Myanma Industrial Development Bank remain the most

-Myanmar, with a long coastline of 2832 kilometers and
+outstanding contributors fur these sectors.
+Mr Chairman, Myanmar, with a long coastline of 2832 kilometers and

 extensive river systems is rich in both marine and freshwater